How Well Do Self-Supervised Models Transfer?: Experiments

-\keypoint{Results} The results can be found in Table \ref{tab:many_shot_evaluation}\footnote{Note that the linear evaluation in \cite{Kornblith2019DoBetter} uses weights from different checkpoints during pre-training, while we only use the final released weights for our pre-trained models.
-This explains why our numbers differ on some datasets.}.
-We draw the following observations: (i) On all but one downstream task, the best self-supervised methods outperform supervised pre-training on ImageNet (bottom row).
+\emph{Linear:} We draw the following observations: (i) On all but one downstream task, the best self-supervised methods outperform supervised pre-training on ImageNet (bottom row).
 This is notably the case on Aircraft and Cars benchmarks, where the best self-supervised models outperform supervised pre-training by over 10\% absolute performance.
 Although supervised pre-training is best for within-dataset transfer to ImageNet (leftmost column), this shows that the self-supervised methods are learning a more general purpose feature for diverse downstream tasks. (ii) The recent methods, DeepCluster-v2 \cite{Caron2020UnsupervisedAssignments}, BYOL \cite{Grill2020BootstrapLearning} and SwAV \cite{Caron2020UnsupervisedAssignments} stand out as being regularly highly ranked in each case.

+\emph{Finetuning:} The bottom half of Table \ref{tab:many_shot_evaluation} shows a similar picture.
+The supervised model is more competitive here, achieving top results on three datasets including Aircraft where its frozen weights under-performed.
+However, DeepCluster-v2, SwAV and SimCLR-v2 still outperform it overall, confirming that, on the whole, the best self-supervised learners have surpassed supervision for many-shot recognition transfer.
 We present further discussion about these results in Section~\ref{sec:correl}.